Iligan: Higaonon Manobo settlement of Bayug

+Spanish rule

+Although Bayug survived other raids from other enemies, especially Muslims from Lanao, the early settlers and Christian converts moved their settlement from Bayug to Iligan, which the Augustinian Recollects founded in 1609.
+During Christianization, the Spaniards in Iligan received a hundred Spanish soldiers as colonists and protection forces.

 The Jesuits replaced the Recollects in 1639.
 Iligan was the Spaniards' base of operations in attempting to conquer and Christianize the Lake Lanao area throughout its history.
 A stone fort called Fort St. Francis Xavier was built in 1642 where Iliganons sought refuge during raids by bandits.
 But the fort sank due to floods.
 Another fort was built and this was named Fort Victoria or Cota de Iligan.

 In 1850, because of floods, Don Remigio Cabili, then Iligan's gobernadorcillo, built another fort and moved the poblacion of the old Iligan located at the mouth of Tubod River west of the old market to its present site.

 Being the oldest town in Northern Mindanao, Iligan was already a part of the once undivided Misamis Province by the year 1832.
 However, it did not have an independent religious administration because its diocese by then was based at Misamis, the provincial capital.
 It was one of the biggest municipalities of Misamis Province.

 The Spaniards abandoned Iligan in 1899, paving the way for the landing of the American forces in 1900.

-American era
+American rule

 In 1903, the Moro Province was created.
 Iligan, because of its Moro residents, was taken away from the Misamis Province.
 Then, Iligan became the capital of the Lanao District and the seat of the government where the American officials lived and held office.
 Later in 1907, the capital of the Lanao District has transferred to Dansalan.

 In 1914, under the restructuring of Moroland after the end of the Moro Province (1903–1913), Iligan became a municipality composed of eight barrios together with the municipal district of Mandulog.
 After enjoying peace and prosperity for about 40 years, Iligan was invaded by Japanese forces in 1942.

 The liberation of Iligan by the Philippine Commonwealth forces attacked by the Japanese held sway in the city until 1944 to 1945 when the war ended.
 On November 15, 1944, the city held a Commonwealth Day parade to celebrate the end of Japanese atrocities and occupation.

+After WW2

+Establishment of the Iligan Steel Mill

+The Iligan Steel Mill was established in 1952 as a government-initiated project of the National Shipyards and Steel Corporation (NASSCO).
+After NASSCO applied for a $62.3 million loan from the United States–based Eximbank to fund projects, the latter suggested a transfer of the facilities' management to the private entity.
+The company was sold in 1963 to Iligan Integrated Steel Mills, Inc. of the Jacinto family.